scross01/dlink-dcs-python-lib/README.md

 Running Tests
 -------------

-Running the library tests will update and rest various IP Camera settings.
+Running the library tests will update and reset various IP Camera settings.
 If you need to retain you current configuration you should **manually save your IP Camera configuration** in the DLINK web console and restore the configuration running the tests.

 Create a file  `tests/camtest.cfg` with the test camera connection details.